Impact of chaos on the excited-state quantum phase transition of the Kerr parametric oscillator: Static effective Hamiltonian

+This gives rise to a double well metapotential.
+In Fig.~\ref{fig:3D} we see a three dimensional representation of the energy surface in phase space.

-The effective Hamiltonian $\hat{H}^{(2)}_{\mathrm{eff}}$ presents an ESQPT, which is visible by the ``spectral kissing'' in the excitation energy spectrum $E'=(E-E_0)$ as a function of the control parameter $\Gamma=\epsilon_2/K$. \cite{Chavez2023}.
+For the time dependent case the double well structure becomes non-symmetric. } The effective Hamiltonian $\hat{H}^{(2)}_{\mathrm{eff}}$ presents an ESQPT, which is visible by the ``spectral kissing'' in the excitation energy spectrum $E'=(E-E_0)$ as a function of the control parameter $\Gamma=\epsilon_2/K$. \cite{Chavez2023}. {This ESQPT is associated to the unstable periodic orbit at $(q,p)=(0,0)$ \cite{GmataCriticality2021} in classical phase space, defining a separatrix of the dynamics, in the from of a Bernoulli lemniscate, which we have plot in red in Fig.~\ref{fig:3D}. }

 For a wide range of parameter values, the spectrum and eigenfunctions of $\Ht$ in Eq.~(2) of the main text are well described by those of $\Heff$.
 To compare the eigenfunctions, the unitary transformation $\hat{U}_S=e^{-i\hat S}$, where $\hat S=\hat S(0)=\hat S(T)$, needs to be considered.
 However, $\Heff$ is integrable, so when the nonlinearities ($g_3$ and $g_4$) and the driving amplitude become significant, the correspondence breaks down~\cite{garcia2023effective}.